tfrei139/PoKeysMotionComponent/documentation/CodeNotes.md

 During my tests I did get occasional high cycle times for the user component (I assume due to the hardware).
 So the robustness of the mechanism is appreciated.

 ## Design decision: Parametrization using HAL
-While an userpace component can read from the machine ini file, an RT component cannot.
+While a userpace component can read from the machine ini file, an RT component cannot.
 So to keep the configuration consistent for both, both will be configured using the HAL pins and parameters.

 Old example: